 “Tribocorrosion solutions: the only way to mitigate the consequences of systems subjected to wear and corrosion interaction”

-Anna Igual Munoz is Professor at the Technical University of Valencia (UPV, Spain) in the Chemical and Nuclear engineering department and at present in a sabbatical period at Ecole Polytechnique Fédérale de Lausanne (EPFL) in the Tribology and Interfacial Chemistry lab (TIC).
+Anna Igual Munoz was Professor at the Technical University of Valencia (UPV, Spain) in the Chemical and Nuclear engineering department and at present scientist at Ecole Polytechnique Fédérale de Lausanne (EPFL) in the Tribology and Interfacial Chemistry lab (TIC).
 She has a master degree in Industrial engineering (specialized in chemical engineering) and a PhD in Electrochemical corrosion (2001) from UPV.
 She did a Postdoctoral research at the University of Virginia (USA) in 2002 in the field of electrochemical impedance spectroscopy and local electrochemical techniques.
-She created and leads the Tribocorrosion research Group at UPV.
 Her scientific interests are mainly focused in the understanding the interactions (chemical, mechanical and biological) between materials and surfaces (mainly metals and oxides) with the environment.
 Mainly in the fields of corrosion, tribology and new functional coatings.

 Stefanie Hanke, Ph.D.

 “Fundamental Investigations of Cavitation Damage Mechanisms using Single Laser-Induced Bubbles”